Bullous pemphigoid is a skin disorder characterized by blisters.

 Your provider may suggest self-care measures.
 These may include:

-- Applying anti-itch creams to the skin
+- Applying anti-inflammatory creams to the skin

 - Using mild soaps and applying moisturizer to the skin after bathing